 VIDEO: An Introduction to Public Banking, by In Context Report (7:23)

-Public banking was first introduced in America by the Quakers in the original colony of Pennsylvania.
-Other colonial governments also established publicly-owned banks.
-The concept was later embraced by the State of North Dakota, the only state to currently own its own bank.
+Public banking was first introduced in America by the Quakers in the colony of Pennsylvania.
+Several other colonial governments also established publicly-owned banks and found them to be beneficial.
+In the 19th century, the concept was embraced by a number of states.
+But by the time the Bank of North Dakota was established in the early 20th century, it held the field alone.

-As of the spring of 2010, North Dakota was also the only state sporting a major budget surplus; it had the lowest unemployment and default rates in the country; and it had the most community banks per capita, suggesting that the presence of a state-owned bank has not only not hurt but has helped the local banks.
+By early 2009, following the banking crisis of 2008, North Dakota was also the only state sporting a major budget surplus.
+It had the lowest unemployment, foreclosure and default rates in the country.
+It also had the most community banks per capita, confirming that the presence of a state-owned bank has helped rather than hurt its local banking sector.

 The Bank of North Dakota was founded in 1919 to insure a dependable supply of affordable credit for the state’s farmers, ranchers and businesses.
 It makes low interest loans to students, existing small businesses and start-ups.
 It partners with private banks to provide a secondary market for mortgages, and it supports local governments by buying municipal bonds.
 To find out more about the Bank of North Dakota, click here.